Caregivers Rediscovering Their Identity

 If we don’t start paying attention to and taking care of ourselves, a strong resentment can quickly take hold.
 In a relatively short time, we can find ourselves tied in all kinds of emotional knots of guilt, and other negative feelings.
-Most don’t understand that caregivers can easily lose their identity in caring for that loved one.
+Most don’t understand that caregivers can easily lose their identity and become lost in someone else’s story.
 In seemingly no time at all, it becomes difficult for caregivers to speak from their own hearts, pain, anger, frustration, and sadness.
 This loss of identity is the first step on a downward spiral for a caregiver.

 Oddly, understanding this truth didn’t come from counseling or support groups (both of which I recommend), but rather I learned this one at the piano.
 Playing the piano since age five, I eventually earned a degree in music.
 In college I met Gracie who, although hurt from her terrible accident, is a wonderful singer.
 I mean, a no- kidding singer!
 For years, we performed together, and I accompanied her on countless stages and in the studio.
 When Gracie’s health declined and she could no longer maintain a regular public schedule, my public performing appeared shelved, as well.
 Surprising me day at church, my pastor asked a special request, “Peter, would you play before services each Sunday morning as people gather and facilitate a more reverent atmosphere in the sanctuary?”

 Finding The Melody

 Agreeing to his invitation, I sat down to play hymns I’ve played since childhood, only to experience an unexpected issue.
 Within just a few measures, I discovered my mind played a trick on me and I kept hearing Gracie’s voice.
 This led me to leave out the melody and I played only the accompaniment.
 The chords were nice, but they didn’t communicate the song.
 Quickly adjusting, I forced myself to play the melody.